bhauman/javascript_yome_widget/README.md

-# Functional JavaScript with React Yome Widget
+# Functional React Yome Widget

 I wrote this widget to demonstrate how to write straightforward functional code with [React.js](https://facebook.github.io/react/).